toybreaker/slavina/_pages/currently-available-at.md

 layout: hero
 title: Currently available at
 subtitle:
-description: "Davina paintings, fine-art prints and gift-cards are currently available at these selected locations.
-Here is a list complete with map links."
+description: "Davina "Revealing The Archipelago" is exhibiting at Amankila, Bali until end August.
+You can also view Davina artworks at these selected locations."
 publish: # notyet or blank
 image: /assets/p/paintings/davina-stephens-2019009.jpg
 image_align_bottom: #true or empty